Rad-wane/FreeCodeCamp-certification-projects/Arithmetic Arranger/README.md

     `Error: Numbers must only contain digits.`
   * Each operand (aka number on each side of the operator) has a max of four digits in width.
 Otherwise, the error string returned will be:
     `Error: Numbers cannot be more than four digits.`

+### Correct use and rules for display:

-*  If the user supplied the correct format of problems, the conversion you return will follow these rules:
+If the user supplied the correct format of problems, the conversion you return will follow these rules:
-    * There should be a single space between the operator and the longest of the two operands, the operator will be on the same line as the second operand, both operands will be in the same order as provided (the first will be the top one and the second will be the bottom.
+    * There is a single space between the operator and the longest of the two operands, the operator will be on the same line as the second operand, both operands will be in the same order as provided (the first will be the top one and the second will be the bottom.
-    * Numbers should be right-aligned.
+    * Numbers are right-aligned.
-    * There should be four spaces between each problem.
+    * There is four spaces between each problem.
-    * There should be dashes at the bottom of each problem.
+    * There is dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
 (The example above shows what this should look like.)

-### Development

-Write your code in `arithmetic_arranger.py`.
-For development, you can use `main.py` to test your `arithmetic_arranger()` function.
-Click the "run" button and `main.py` will run.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.